Inselnova Wiki

 Marshal Voss

-Send cheap troops like stone throwers as landing fodder — they cost a fraction of spearfighters and are just as dead when a cursed chest opens.
+Send cheap troops like stone throwers as landing fodder.
+They cost a fraction of spearfighters and are just as dead when a cursed chest opens.
 Keep your elite units for real battles.

 Raiding Strategy